-The Restricted Representation Arbitration Rules (RRA Rules) are intended for the smaller and simpler arbitrations, particularly where the parties are not represented and have little or no experience of adversarial-style arbitration procedure.
+The Restricted Representation Arbitration Rules (RRA Rules) are intended for the smaller and simpler arbitrations, particularly where the parties are not represented and have little or no experience of adversarialstyle arbitration procedure.
 They require that the arbitral tribunal plays a more active and interventionist role than it would do under the Standard Procedure Rules.
-If the parties agree to follow these Rules, they should adopt them by a written and signed agreement to do so.
+If the parties agree to follow these Rules, they shall adopt them by a written agreement to do so.